• Skip to main content

 Using a leavening agent like baking powder is still an essential part of baking gluten-free just like regular baking.

-A good rule of thumb is to use about 2 tsp of baking powder for each cup of gluten-free flour.
+A good rule of thumb is to use about 2 teaspoon of baking powder for each cup of gluten-free flour.

 Is Magic Baking Powder Gluten-Free?